Army Medical Department (United States): Veterinary Corps (VC)

 The U.S. Army Veterinary Corps was established by an Act of Congress on 3 June 1916.
 Recognition of the need for veterinary expertise had been evolving since 1776 when General Washington directed that a "regiment of horse with a farrier" be raised.

 The US Army Veterinary Corps plays a significant role in current operations.
 Veterinary units are critical in ensuring remarkably low food borne illness rates.
 This is in great measure a result of veterinary inspection of subsistence in the United States as well as the approval of safe food sources around the world.
 Army veterinarians ensure the health of military working dogs and assist with host-nation related animal emergencies.
 Veterinary staff advisors also play key roles regarding issues involving chemical and biological defense.

 In the United States, military veterinary supervision of operational ration assembly plants, supply and distribution points, ports of debarkation, and other types of subsistence operations are critical to ensuring safe, wholesome food for our Soldiers, Sailors, Airmen, Marines, and their family members.
-The large segment of the Veterinary Corps involved in Medical Research and Development missions contribute immeasurably to the overall military effort.
-Vaccine, antitoxin, and antidote development, directed toward the protection of military personnel, has been and will continue to be, heavily reliant on military veterinary expertise.
+Members of the Veterinary Corps also participate in medical research and development, including vaccine, antitoxin, and antidote work aimed at protecting military personnel.

-Today, the Army Veterinary Corps, composed of approximately 800 veterinarians and warrant officers in both active and the Army Reserves, has an over 100 years of historic achievements about which it can be tremendously proud.
-Accomplishing its broad functions of food safety and security, animal health care, veterinary public health, and research and development, will continue to be essential as long as the need for military forces remain.
+The Army Veterinary Corps consists of approximately 800 veterinarians and warrant officers in both active component and Army Reserve.
+Its responsibilities include food safety and security, animal healthcare, veterinary public health, and research and development.

 The Chief of the Veterinary Corps is Colonel Deborah Whitmer.